oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     ```
     </details>

-3. Set the environment to the target database and start the restore.
+3. Set the environment to the target database and *start the restore*.

     ```
     <copy>